juancho386/juancho386.github.io/guide_to_buenos_aires/README.md

   - The airport's name is Ministro Pistarini.
 But locals barely know that name.
 If you need to refer to the airport, just say Ezeiza (a-say-sah)
 - Arrival
   - Right before exit the airport, there is a drugstore on your left where you can get a local SIM card and probably a SUBE card for the public transport (if you plan to move as a local)
   - If you dare to travel like a local, the local bus number 8 starts right at the airport entrance and can take you to the center of Buenos Aires downtown.
-It is the cheapest way to travel but it is not recommended for small groups that does not know what you are doing.
-Have in mind that will need a SUBE card (more about that later)
+It is the cheapest way to travel but it is not really recommended for small groups that does not know what you are doing.
+Have in mind that will need a SUBE card (more about that later).
 - Departure
   - Have in mind the distance from the city to calculate the transport time.
 A normal bus takes around 2 hours from the city to the airport.
     - So make your math to leave the hotel with enough time.
 (Personally, I go 4 hours earlier.
 Two for the bus and 2 for the luggage handling)